Common Examples USCIS Immigration Fraud

 - Do not sign the application with false information.

-- If you have any doubts regarding a professional handling your case, get a second opinion.
+- If you have doubts about a professional handling your case, get a second opinion.

 - Never provide information to any website without the uscis.gov address.